greg-raven/Uncommon-Sense/_posts/2009-04-04-the-difference-between-democrats-and-republicans.md

 tag: 'Greg Raven'
 ---

-The big difference between Democrats and Republicans is that Democrats want to ruin the country right away; Republicans think we shouldn’t ruin the country until next week.
+The big difference between Democrats and Republicans is that Democrats want to ruin the country right away; Republicans think we shouldn't ruin the country until next week.